-(ii.)
-The Building of the Australian Fleet.
-The building of the fleet and the training of the crews were immediately begun.
-Skilled artisans were despatched from Australia to gain practical experience in naval shipbuilding, construction proceeding both in Britain and Australia.
-Sailors of all ratings were also trained for the Commonwealth service.
-The first instalment of the Australian fleet unit consisted of two torpedo boat destroyers, of British construction, commissioned in September 1910, and named Parramatta and Yarra.
+instalment of the Australian fleet unit consisted of two torpedo boat destroyers, of British construction, commissioned in September 1910, and named Parramatta and Yarra.
 A third destroyer, the Warrego, was shipped to Sydney in parts, and was re-erected at the Commonwealth dockyard, Cockatoo Island, Sydney, and commissioned on 1st June, 1912.
 A description of these and the other vessels of the fleet will be found in Official Year Book No 6, pp. 1066-7.
-Three other destroyers (to be named Torrens, Swan, Derwent) were to be built at the Commonwealth dockyard in Sydney.

 The battle cruiser Australia was commissioned in June, 1913, and arrived in Australian waters in the following September.
-Two smaller cruisers, the Melbourne and Sydney, arrived in Australian waters in 1913.
-The third cruiser, the Brisbane, was built at the Commonwealth dockyard, Sydney.
+Two light cruisers, the Melbourne and Sydney, arrived in Australian waters in 1913.
+A third cruiser, the Brisbane, was built at the Commonwealth Naval Dockyard, Sydney.
 The two submarines arrived in Australian waters in May, 1914.
-Pending completion of the Brisbane, the Encounter was lent from the Royal Navy for service in the Royal Australian Navy.
-The Admiralty also presented the Commonwealth Government with the cruiser Pioneer.
-This vessel was taken over by the Naval Board on 1st March, 1913, and recommissioned with the crew of the Protector (augmented as necessary) for service as a naval reserve training ship, the Protector being used for service as a tender to the Gunnery School.
-A tabulated statement of the ships of the Australian Navy, in being and building on 1st April, 1915, is given on page 993.
+Another cruiser, the Adelaide, is now building at the Commonwealth Naval Dockyard, at Cockatoo Island.

-The vessels of the Australian Navy are participating in the European war.
-Both submarines have been lost.
+The completed vessels of the Australian Navy are participating in the European war.
+Both submarines have been lost on war service.